 – Don’t simply take it as learning of new languages but of different cultures and history

-There are lots of unique symbols in Chinese culture, which you cannot fully understand and appreciate until you can enjoy it through the view of the authentic Chinese language, such as the Chinese calligraphy works, water-ink paintings, 12 zodiac systems, 24 solar terms and Feng-Shui, etc. All of these culture content and elements cannot be well explained and described in English.
+There are lots of unique symbols in Chinese culture, which you cannot fully understand and appreciate until you can enjoy it through the view of the authentic Chinese language, such as the Chinese calligraphy works, water-ink paintings, 12 zodiac systems, 24 solar terms, and Feng-Shui, etc. All of these cultural content and elements cannot be well explained and described in English.
 Only by learning it with the authentic Chinese language, you can truly experience the essence of the Chinese culture.